 * Write your hopes and dreams at the Meiji Jingu shrine.
 This Shinto shrine is located in a peaceful forest, right in the Shibuya neighbourhood.
 If you pay ¥500, you can write anything you like on a small wooden board, to be displayed on the shrine.
 Hopefully your wishes will come true!

 * Get Michellin-starred ramen.
 Before visiting Tokyo, I couldn’t fathom how a bowl of ramen could win a Michellin star.
 Then I tried ramen at Nakiryu and now I get it!
 It is a tiny restaurant with an enormous queue; the first time we tried to get in, the queue time was 2hr 30.
 The second time, we arrived 30 minutes before opening and still had to queue for an hour.
 Was it worth it?
 Yes!
 I had the soy sauce based broth and my boyfriend had a spicy red pepper and sesame broth.
 We were given some toppings on the side; duck meatball, a soy-dipped, soft-boiled egg, thinly sliced pork, a shrimp and pork wonton and some juicy, thick slices of grilled pork.
 We also went for a side dish of slow-cooked pork with wasabi mayo and rice.
-It sounds like a lot of food but it was so delicious and moreish.

 * Discover the magic of Japanese convenience stores.
 They’re infinitely better than convenience stores back home!
 There is an enormous variety of sushi, baked goods, pastries, crisps, chocolate and nuts.
 You can buy hot and cold food, including freshly grilled yakitori (meat skewers) and deep-fried chicken and pork.
 We both fell in love with Japanese sandwiches; white fluffy bread with the crusts cut off.
 I don’t know how they do it but their egg mayo sandwiches are far superior to any I’ve tried before or since.
 We also enjoyed the fruity sandwiches; orange & kiwi, and blueberry & cream cheese.
 The weirdest thing we found were dried anchovies and cashew nuts with a chilli dusting.
 They were salty and spicy, with a very fishy aftertaste.